 Stipends & Tuition Waivers

-Once you are admitted to the GPBS (both domestic and international students), you will be appointed as a Graduate Research Assistant.
-The GPBS starting stipend for the 2016-17 academic year is $28,627 per year.
+Once you are admitted to the BMS (both domestic and international students), you will be appointed as a Graduate Research Assistant.
+The BMS starting stipend for the 2016-17 academic year is $28,627 per year.
 In addition to the stipend, all students also receive a tuition waiver.
 The stipend is intended to cover living expenses and student fees (transportation fee, technology fee, athletic fee, activity & service fee, etc.) since they are not covered by the tuition waiver.
 For the 2016-17 academic year the student fees are approximately $720 per Fall & Spring semesters and $480 for the Summer semester.
-UF students classified as an out-of-state resident and appointed as a graduate assistant for at least 0.25 FTE (which includes all GPBS students) are considered as “in-state” for tuition purposes, however, all out-of-state USA citizens and permanent residents must file for reclassification as Florida residents if they are eligible.
+UF students classified as an out-of-state resident and appointed as a graduate assistant for at least 0.25 FTE (which includes all BMS students) are considered as “in-state” for tuition purposes, however, all out-of-state USA citizens and permanent residents must file for reclassification as Florida residents if they are eligible.

 As a graduate student admitted as a Graduate Research Assistant, you are considered an employee of the University of Florida.
 As a Graduate Research Assistant you are not required to teach, although some of the senior graduate students do participate in the teaching of basic science courses to the medical students and/or graduate students in order to gain pedagogical experience.
 While you are a Graduate Research Assistant you are not allowed to seek and hold employment outside the University of Florida, except for Reserve or National Guard military duty.